tanguySnoeck/Fuzzer/README.md

 Computer System Security

+Group members:
+Clément Caroff, Jacques-Antoine Portal, Tanguy Snoeck.

+## Executing our code:
+(The code was written entirely on Linux systems)

-If you do not have the access rights needed to run the converter tool, you might want to run the rights.sh script:
+If you do not have the <b>access rights</b> needed to run the converter tool, you might want to run the rights.sh script:

     sudo bash rights.sh

-If this still does not fix the problem, you might want to use the converter_static rather than the simple converter Change the python fuzzer file to use the following line:
+If this still does not fix the problem, you might want to use the <b>converter_static</b> rather than the simple converter.<br>
+Change the python fuzzer file to use the following line:

     pipes = subprocess.Popen(['../converter_static', image, 'outputImage'], stderr=subprocess.PIPE)

-Rather than:
+Rather than:<br>
-For the mutation fuzzer: line 58
+For the mutation fuzzer: line 58<br>
-For the generation based fuzzer: line 169
+For the generation based fuzzer: line 169<br>

-To run the mutation fuzzer, open a terminal window from the mutation folder and use one of the following command:
+To run the <b>mutation fuzzer</b>, open a terminal window from the mutation folder and use one of the following commands:

     python3 mutation.py [inputFile] [nbOfTestRuns] [nbOfModifications] [percentageOfBytesToModify]